 - It is recommended that Transfer applicants complete 12 or more semester hours in college-level coursework with a minimum cumulative GPA of 2.0.

-- Transfer applicants who have completed fewer than 12 semester hours will be evaluated on both collegiate and high school records.
+- Transfer applicants who have completed fewer than 12 semester hours after high school graduation will be evaluated on both collegiate and high school records.
 Transfer applicants with fewer than 12 semester hours in college-level coursework must submit a final high school transcript and an ACT or SAT score.

 - Applications are processed on a rolling basis.

 - Applicants who have been dismissed from another college or university will not be considered for admission unless the students are eligible to return to that previous institution, have been out of college at least 12 consecutive months since the dismissal, or have completed at least 12 semester hours of credit at another institution with a cumulative GPA of 2.000 or better (on a scale of 4.000).

 Find out how courses you have taken at your previous institution(s) will transfer to Kent State.
 This information is published and updated to help you see how your prior learning will transfer.

 To apply for admission a Transfer applicant must submit:

 - All College-level transcripts.

 - High school transcript and ACT/SAT scores (if fewer than 12 semester hours of college-level coursework).